How to Save Time and Money in Your Trip Preparation

 Select Strategic travel dates

-Your flexibility will determine your travel schedule.
+Your flexibility will determine your travel schedule, or your membership with Mighty travels premium will do the hard work for you.
 If you have much time on your hands, you can save on your flights by booking early before prices hike.
 Select travel dates during off-seasons when airlines and other outlets have travel incentives to attract customers.

 Conduct a brief background check

 Before going into a booking frenzy, check online reviews and what deals are available at certain times.
 Hotels tend to be expensive during conferences and holidays.
 If you find hotels are expensive, at the specific time of travel, why not try a Bed and Breakfast or even hostels.
 This could slice your hotel budget by half.
 Some travel destinations require a visitor’s visa.
 It would be best to apply for your visa first, as it takes time to process and documents such as confirmed flight itinerary, hotel reservation, no objection certificate, travel medical insurance & other documents are needed to file a visa application.
 A reputed travel visa specialist company like VisaBookings can prepare visa application documentation thoroughly and thereby increase your chances for visa approval.

 Before booking your hotel: